Clish254/token-sale-anchor/README.md

 # Token Sale Program

 This repository contains a token sale program implemented using the Anchor framework on Solana.
-This contract allows a seller to initialize a token sale, whitelist buyers, manage token purchases, and end the sale.
+This program allows a seller to initialize a token sale, whitelist buyers, manage token purchases, and end the sale.

 ## Table of Contents